-- 3.5.2 A runway end safety area shall extend from the end of a runway strip to a distance of at least 90 m. - 3.5.3 It is recommended that a runway end safety area should, as far as practicable, extend from the end of a runway strip to a distance of at least: - 240 m where the code number is 3 or 4; and - 120 m where the code number is 1 or 2. - 3.5.4 The width of a runway end safety area shall be at least twice that of the associated runway. - 3.5.5 It is recommended that the width of a runway end safety area should, wherever practicable, be equal to that of the graded portion of the associated runway strip.
+- 3.5.4 It is recommended that a runway end safety area should, as far as practicable, extend from the end of a runway strip to a distance of at least: - a.
+240 m where the code number is 3 or 4; or a reduced length when an arresting system is installed; - b.
+120 m where the code number is 1 or 2 and the runway is an instrument one; or a reduced length when an arresting system is installed; and - c.
+30 m where the code number is 1 or 2 and the runway is a non-instrument one. - 3.5.5 The width of a runway end safety area shall be at least twice that of the associated runway. - 3.5.6 It is recommended that the width of a runway end safety area should, wherever practicable, be equal to that of the graded portion of the associated runway strip.